electronstudio/pygame-zero-book/chapters/maze.md

 \label{}
 \heading{Advanced}
 \noindent Make another enemy that moves horizontally (left and right).
 \end{aside}

+\begin{aside}
+\label{}
+\heading{Advanced}
+\noindent The collision detection is quite lenient (i.e. buggy) because it only tests for collisions between the enemy and player when a key is pressed.
+Define a new function called `update()` and move the collisions detection there so that is called every frame.
+\end{aside}

 ## A locked door and a key